docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 #### Filters

-There are two sort of filters
+There are two sort of filters:

-* Part filters
+* part filters,
-* Context filters
+* context filters.

-The part filters allow you to filter on part master/revision data, such as
+The part filters allow you to filter on part master/revision data, such as:

-* Part number
+* part number,
-* Part name
+* part name,
-* Author
+* author,
-* Part iteration attributes
+* part iteration attributes,
-* and other parts related data ...
+* and other parts related data.

 The context filters appears only when a deliverable context is added to the select clause.

 These filters allow you to filter the result list within deliverable data attributes.
 They act as a second filter (post filter), and behave like a "AND" condition with the part filters.

-(Note: context filters will appear only if there are existing deliverable data with attributes)
+Note: context filters will appear only if there are existing deliverable data with attributes

-You are allowed to use no filters (match all query).
+You are allowed to use no filters (match all query), or only one of them.

+#### Operator attributes

+There are different available operators depending on the attributes you want to filter on.

+##### Text attributes

+Text attributes have the following operators:

+* equal / not equal
+* contains / does not contains
+* begins with / does not begin with
+* ends with / does not end with

+##### Number attributes

+Number attributes have the following operators:

+* equal / not equal
+* less / less or equal
+* greater / greater or equal
+* between

+##### Date attributes

+Date attributes have the following operators:

+* equal / not equal
+* less / less or equal
+* greater / greater or equal
+* between

+##### Long text attributes

+Long text attributes have the following operators:

+* equal / not equal
+* contains / does not contains
+* begins with / does not begin with
+* ends with / does not end with

+##### Boolean attributes

+Boolean attributes have the following operators:

+* equal / not equal

+##### Part number attributes

+Part number attributes have the following operators:

+* equal / not equal
+* contains / does not contains
+* begins with / does not begin with
+* ends with / does not end with

+##### List of values attributes

+List of values attributes have the following operators:

+* equal / not equal

+##### URL attributes

+URL attributes have the following operators:

+* equal / not equal
+* contains / does not contains
+* begins with / does not begin with
+* ends with / does not end with

+#### Advanced filters usage

+You can compose and combine filters.
+There are no limit on the amount of combinations.

+There are two buttons on each rule

+{% image /assets/images/documentation/2.5/en/qb-buttons.png "Query builder rules buttons"%}

+To add a rule in the current rules group, clic on the first button.
+To add a rules group in the current rules group, clic on the second button.

+{% image /assets/images/documentation/2.5/en/complex-query.png "Query builder compound queries"%}

+#### Saving and exporting queries

+##### Saving queries

+You can save the current view by clicking on the save button at the bottom of the query builder.
+Your query cannot be saved if it's not valid.
+Once saved, they are visible for all users in the workspace.

+These queries will appear in the select menu at the top of the query builder.
+Once you select a query from this list, all fields are automatically set.

+Queries can be deleted by clicking the delete query button.

+##### Exporting queries

+You can export the current view by clicking on the export button at the bottom of the query builder.
+A .xls file will be downloaded automatically.

+You can export a saved query by clicking on the export button near to the query select menu (does not take into account the current view).

 ### Quick links